Trump announces blockade after peace talks fail

 NBC News Clone summarizes the latest on: Us Iran Fail Reach Deal One Day Peace Talks Rcna317223 - World News | NBC News Clone.
 This article is rewritten and presented in a simplified tone for a better reader experience.

-Iranian state media said "excessive demands" sank the possibility of an agreement, while Vice President JD Vance said he made a "final and best offer."
+Iranian state media said "excessive demands" sank the possibility of an agreement, while Vice President JD Vance said his "final and best offer" was still on the table.

 What to know

-- TRUMP THREATENS BLOCKADE: President Donald Trump said that "effective immediately" the U.S. Navy will prevent ships from passing through the Strait of Hormuz, accusing Iran of extorting them.
+- TRUMP THREATENS STRAIT OF HORMUZ BLOCKADE: President Donald Trump said that, “effective immediately,” the U.S. Navy will prevent ships from passing through the Strait of Hormuz, accusing Iran of extorting them.
 He had previously criticized Iran for blocking the critical oil shipping chokepoint.

-- STRIKES CONTINUE IN LEBANON: Continued Israeli strikes in the southern Lebanese town of Nabatieh yesterday killed several people, as Israel's Benjamin Netanyahu has said he wants "a real peace agreement that will last for generations" with Lebanon.
+- STRIKES CONTINUE IN LEBANON: Continued Israeli strikes in the southern Lebanese town of Nabatieh last week killed several people, as Israeli Prime Minister Benjamin Netanyahu has said he wants “a real peace agreement that will last for generations” with Lebanon.

 - DEATH TOLL: Iranian officials have not released a recent death toll.
 The U.S.-based rights group HRANA put the total number of people killed at almost 3,400, including more than 1,600 civilians.
 More than 2,000 people have been killed in Lebanon, and 23 people have died in Israel.
 Thirteen U.S. service members have been killed, and two more died of noncombat causes.